datastax/labs/dse-early-adopter-release/20200107/graph/graph-docs/DeprecatedFeatures.md

 Multi and meta-property support has been dropped.
 Use cases have previously included:

   * Access control: C* RLAC and RBAC are used to fulfill this use case.
 Unlike meta-properties, this solution will scale because CQL requests are pre-processed to check what data a user may see rather than fetching all data and filtering.
-  * Collections: Native Engine graphs support CQL collection types and may be queried via the new collection predicates: `contains`, `containsKey`, `containsValue`, `entryEq`.
+  * Collections: Core Engine graphs support CQL collection types and may be queried via the new collection predicates: `contains`, `containsKey`, `containsValue`, `entryEq`.
   * Time machine: This requires large amounts of filtering to achieve and does not scale outside of a small graphs.
 It also has the possibility of creating very large partitions.
 Users must explicitly create a model that takes timestamps into account.
   * Entity resolution: Use regular vertices and edges to model these relationships.
 Use a separate vertex for contributing datasource, and use edges to link them to a resolved entity.